 If assessment results do not meet the admission requirements:

-Applicants are advised that they have one (1) additional opportunity to be evaluated on those skill areas which fall below the requisite cut scores;
+Applicants are advised that they have one (1) additional opportunity (if time allows) to be evaluated on those skill areas which fall below the requisite cut scores;

 A minimum two (2) week period after initial assessment must pass before an applicant will be reassessed.